bling/Ping.Pong/readme.md

 The full set of blog post series about Ping.Pong starts [here](http://blingcode.blogspot.com/2011/08/building-real-time-push-app-with.html)

+## Binaries

+A link to a binary XAP file of the latest version can be found [here](http://dl.dropbox.com/u/2072014/Ping.Pong/PingPongTestPage.html)

 ## License

 All source code is released under the [Ms-PL](http://www.opensource.org/licenses/ms-pl) license.